 Development velocity is vital to your project and defines its validation.
 Speed as a key performance indicator is the number of story points completed successfully and accepted per week or iteration.

 Keep a close watch on velocity, escalating as necessary for the agile process to achieve weekly targets for testing that will provide quick feedback or acceptance.

 3- Optimize agile with lean development

-The agile methodology is excellent for faster project completion at minimum risk, which is a good thing for the product owner.
-However, agile does not contemplate the question of what to build or even why to make.
-It presupposes the existence of a project proposal and proceeds to execute the development.
+The agile methodology is excellent for faster project completion at minimum risk, suitable for the product owner.
+However, agile does not contemplate the question of what to build or even why to make it.
+Instead, it presupposes the existence of a project proposal and proceeds to execute the development.